 What is it?

 Clinical Supervised Exercise is a body conditioning program which focuses on developing controlled and balanced movement.
-It was first conceived in the 1920s by Joseph Clinical Supervised Exercise and incorporates exercising with spring loaded equipment in functional movement patterns.
+It was first conceived in the 1920s by Joseph Pilates and incorporates exercising with spring loaded equipment in functional movement patterns.
 Clinical Supervised Exercise teaches the body to work from a stable low back and pelvis region, allowing you to move with greater efficiency and with overall improved body mechanics.
 More recently Physiotherapists have combined their knowledge of spinal dysfunction with the Clinical Supervised Exercise concepts to provide safe and effective exercise programs to assist with the management and prevention of low back pain and other spinal conditions.
 Clinical Supervised Exercise uses a wide range of exercises from very easy to very hard.
 These exercises can be tailored specifically to meet your individual needs.

 How it works